danjbrown/nodejs-react-app/ECS_DEPLOYMENT.md

 # Deploying the application using AWS Elastic Container Service (ECS)

-Follow these steps to deploy the application to ECS.
+Follow these steps to deploy the application using ECS.

-Follow the 'Delete services' section at the end to ensure no unintended costs are incurred.
+Follow the [Delete services](#delete-services) section to ensure no unintended costs are incurred.

 ## Authenticate to AWS
 ```